 We have Sales Amount Bin on Columns shelf, Sum of Sales Amount measure on Rows Shelf and table calculation (Percent of Total) on Sales Amount

 Cumulative Histogram in Tableau example

-To create a Tableau cumulative histogram, Drag and Drop the Sales Amount from Measures Region to Rows Shelf as shown below.
-Since it is a Measure value, Sales Amount will be aggregated to default Sum.
+To create a Tableau cumulative histogram, Drag and Drop the Sales Amount from Measures Region to Rows Shelf.
+Since it is a Measure value, the Sales Amount will aggregate to default Sum.

-Cumulative Histogram in Tableau is all about cumulative frequency of a Histogram, Which is nothing but calculating Running Total.
-In order to calculate the running total, Please click on the down arrow beside the Sales Amount measure to calculate the running total.
-Next, select the Quick table Calculation option and then select the Running Total as shown below
+Cumulative Histogram in Tableau is all about the cumulative frequency of a Histogram, Which is nothing but calculating Running Total.
+To calculate the running total, please click on the down arrow beside the Sales Amount measure to calculate the running total.
+Next, select the Quick table Calculation option and then select the Running Total

-Now, our data is arranged by the Running total but our intention is to display Tableau Cumulative Histogram and Normal Histogram in One Chart using Dual Axes concept.
-Here, our Normal Histogram is displaying Percentage of Total but our Cumulative Histogram is displaying Running total.
-In order to combine them,
+Now, our data will arrange by the Running total, but we intend to display Tableau Cumulative Histogram and Normal Histogram in One Chart using the Dual Axes concept.
+Here, our Normal Histogram is showing Percentage of Total, but our Cumulative Histogram is displaying Running total.
+To combine them,

 - we have to change the Table Calculation of either of them or

 - You can add a secondary calculation.

-To create Dual Axes Report, Please select the Total Running Sum of Sales Amount Axis.
+To create a Dual Axes Report, please select the Total Running Sum of Sales Amount Axis.
 And right-click on it will open the context menu.
-From that, Please select the Dual Axis option as shown below
+From that, select the Dual Axis option

-Once you select the Dual Axis option following screenshot will be displayed.
+Once you choose the Dual Axis option following screenshot will be displayed.
 From the below screenshot you can observe that We have Sales Amount Bin of range 500 on Horizontal Axis and Total Sales Amount, Total Running Sum of Sales Amount in Vertical Axis (which are acting as Dual Axis)

 From the above screenshot, you can observe that the Tableau Cumulative Histogram looks perfect.
 But The Maximum Axis values of Total Sales Amount is 55% whereas Total Running Sum of Sales Amount is 100%.
-In order to make them same, we have to use the Synchronization of Axis concept.
+To make the same, we have to use the Synchronization of the Axis concept.